ariakit/ariakit/packages/reakit/src/Combobox/README.md

 </blockquote>

-Accessible `Grid` component that enables users to navigate the information or interactive elements it contains using directional navigation keys.
+Accessible `Combobox` component that enables users to navigate the information or interactive elements it contains using directional navigation keys.
 The items are organized in a two-dimensional container.
-It follows the [WAI-ARIA Grid Pattern](https://www.w3.org/TR/wai-aria-practices/#grid).
+It follows the [WAI-ARIA Combobox Pattern](https://www.w3.org/TR/wai-aria-practices/#combobox).

 <carbon-ad></carbon-ad>